Math 692 Spring 2024

 Description and goals

-The goal is to introduce some of the basic tools for studying manifolds in dimensions 2, 3, and 4, including the mapping class groups of surfaces, the moduli space of hyperbolic metrics on a surface, Heegaard splittings and surgery presentations for 3-manifolds, handle decompositions for 4-manifolds, and geometric structures on 3-manifolds.
+The goal is to introduce some basic tools for studying manifolds in dimensions 2, 3, and 4, including the mapping class groups of surfaces, the moduli space of hyperbolic metrics on a surface, Heegaard splittings and surgery presentations for 3-manifolds, handle decompositions for 4-manifolds, and geometric structures on 3-manifolds.
 The course is based on lecture notes of Steve Kerckhoff, from courses in 2004, 2015, and 2021.

 Course requirements and policies